-The Group is redefining its commitment to sustainability in the 'For Better Living Policy', and aspires to be the consumer's first choice in sustainable production and consumption.
-The key areas of impact for the company are For Better Nutrition, For Better Planet and For Better Communities.
-The Group uses 100% sustainably sourced Rain Forest Alliance certified tea for the tea brands sold in Europe, Canada, America & Australia.
+The Group continues its commitment to sustainability in the 'For Better Living Policy', and aspires to be the consumer's first choice in sustainable production and consumption.
+The key areas of impact for the company are For Better Nutrition, For Better Planet and For Better People.